TheSav1101/ros2-ws/README.md

 # Raspberry pi setup guide:
 ---
-Install Ubuntu 24.04 LTS using rpi-imager and ssh into it, then
+Install Ubuntu 24.04 LTS using rpi-imager and ssh into the raspbery pi, then

     sudo apt update
     sudo apt upgrade -y